swcarpentry/make-novice/instructors.md

 ## Code and data files

-Python scripts to be invoked by Make are in `code/wordcount.py` and `code/plotcount.py`.
+Python scripts to be invoked by Make are in `code/`.

 Data files are in `data/books`.